Conversion Therapy--What is it? Counseling and Spiritual Care, is it Harmful or Ineffective?

 If they do claim that they sought 'conversion therapy' and were harmed by it, they fail to reveal details that can be verified or investigated.
 Some major media outlets seem to cooperate with the strategy by not asking for key details (who, what, when, how long, why, etc).

 Instead, counselors and others who help people honestly seeking help with unwanted LGBT desires should be the ones who are protected.
 To read more about the propagandist strategy, read our FAQ page.
+To learn what is at stake with the therapy bans, check out this fact sheet from National Task Force for Therapy Equality.

 Is Talk Therapy or Spiritual Care Harmful?